mackorone/mackorone.github.io/_posts/2021-02-23-my-lasik-experience.md

 a bright blue light, which I did to the best of my ability.
 They covered one of my eyes, put a ring around the other (to push back my eyelids), and then slowly lowered some instrument onto the exposed eye.
-I didn't feel or see anything; my vision went black before long before I had the opportunity to think about what was happening (they were cutting a flap in my cornea).
-After a brief countdown, they switched eyes, and then sat me up and walked me over to a second table.
+I didn't feel or see anything; my vision went black before I had the opportunity to think about what was happening (they were cutting a flap in my cornea).
+After a ten second countdown, they switched eyes, and then sat me up and walked me over to a second table.
 This time, I was instructed to stare at a dull green light while the surgeon lifted each flap and zapped my eyes with clicky-sounding laser.
 It smelled like burning plastic and was over before I knew it.
 Someone helped me up and walked me into an exam room where Dr. Donnenfeld checked the quality of his work.
 With a quick, "Enjoy your vision, you deserve it," he was off to the next procedure.
 I was given some protective goggles and sent on my way; my wife was waiting outside in the car.

 The thirty-minute car ride home felt like hours.
 The Valium made me feel sick - not nauseous, just tired and grumpy - and my eyes started to leak and string.
 I